ggoraa/YeelightKit/README.md

 # YeeLampa

-A Swift package to interact with Yeelight devices.
+A Swift package for type-safe interactions with Yeelight API.